snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 like she almost knew them already.

 Taryn didn't know how long his parents planned on staying.
 For all he knew, they'd leave that night, or in a year, or never.
-They may go back to Vectra, or explore space, or even go back to their original home worlds for a visit.
+They might go back to Vectra, or explore space, or even go back to their original home worlds for a visit.
 They still had so many years left.